boxyhq/website/docs/jackson/saml-flow.md

 ### 3.2 Code Exchange

-Once the user logs in successfully at the SAML IdP, IdP sents back the SAML response to Jackson.
+Once the user logs in successfully at the SAML IdP, IdP sends back the SAML response to Jackson.
 After successful authorization, the user is redirected back to the `redirect_uri`.
 The query parameters will include the `code` and `state` parameters.
 You should validate that the state matches the one you sent in the `authorize` request.

 The code can then be exchanged for a token by making the following request: